yui/yeti/README.md

 -------

 Yeti uses [Vows][] for testing its built-in server.
 After installing Vows, you may run the `vows` command to run all suites.
 See the [Vows website][Vows] for information on installing and running Vows.

+The server test suite requires [YUI 3][yui3] to be installed into tests/vendor to test its integration with YUI Test.
+You may easily do this by running:

+    $ git submodule init
+    $ git submodule update

 License
 -------